 Something For Everyone, A Comedy Tonight

-Prometheus attempts to spin the tale in proper heroic fashion, with lots of flowery language and poetic phrasing.
+Prometheus attempts to spin the tale in a proper heroic fashion, with lots of flowery language and poetic phrasing.
 Zeus, however, is not so patient.
 He constantly interjects, begging Prometheus to get to the point.
 He complains when the Titan points out one of his many flaws.
 He childishly demands more fight scenes, more thunder and lightning, and more monsters.
 When Fenyx embarks on a side quest, he delivers a rather meta plea to "get back to the main plot already, Fenyx!"

 The end result is something between the framing narrative of the film The Princess Bride, in which an old man reads a fairy tale to his grandson, and an ancient Greek Statler and Waldorf of Muppets fame.
 Zeus and Prometheus are an extremely effective comedy duo, with the King of the Gods acting surprisingly like a whiny child and Prometheus growing more and more frustrated as the story continues.
 It's effective and informative, true, but it's also absolutely hilarious.

 The decision to make Immortals Fenyx Rising's narration so comical is a good one.
-Greek mythology is a dark topic, filled with death, betrayal, war, andr revenge.
+Greek mythology is a dark topic, filled with death, betrayal, war, and revenge.
 The game does not shy away from addressing topics such as infidelity (Aphrodite's affair with Ares while being married to Hephaistos), discrimination (Hephaistos' poor treatment by the other gods), and even assault (Zeus's various conquests, particularly Europa, and Helen of Troy's lack of autonomy when forced by Aphrodite to fall for Paris).
 The humorous tone makes these darker myths bearable, without trying to cover them up completely.

 Even crass jokes, so easily made infantile and disgusting, are handled surprisingly well.
 One of the game's funniest scenes comes when Prometheus learns that the other gods and Titans had hidden the secret of Aphrodite's birth from Zeus.
 He is convinced that the goddess of love and beauty was born from a pearl and sea foam, while the true components of her creation were a severed testicle and... well, not sea foam.
 Rather than coming across as gross, as it easily could have, the scene is essentially one fully grown adult giving "The Talk" to another and (both metaphorically and literally) banging his head against the wall at just how naive and sheltered Zeus can truly be.

 Unfortunately, not all of the humor lands.
-Zeus's repeated reference to Hera as the archetypal "nagging sitcom wife" grow stale after a while.
+Zeus's repeated reference to Hera as the archetypal "nagging sitcom wife" grows stale after a while.
 As Hera herself does not make an appearance in the game, and thus cannot defend herself, this comes across as particularly uncomfortable.
 However, this is one small misstep in what is genuinely an extremely funny story, so it is definitely forgivable.

 Zeus Won't Be Getting A "#1 Dad" Mug

 By far, the greatest triumph of Immortals Fenyx Rising's decision to handle narration in this manner is not its educational nature or even its humor.
 It is the way in which this choice humanizes the Greek gods, especially Zeus.
-Although Fenyx is the protagonist, and gains confidence and skill as their journey continues, Immortals is just as much Zeus's story.
+Although Fenyx is the protagonist and gains confidence and skill as their journey continues, Immortals is just as much Zeus's story.
 While his role is that of a narrator, he undergoes a surprising amount of development throughout the story.

 It is no accident that the four gods Fenyx is tasked with rescuing are all gods Zeus has not treated particularly well.
-He realizes, as Prometheus' tale continues, exactly how he has failed each one of them.
+He realizes as Prometheus' tale continues, exactly how he has failed each one of them.
 At the beginning of the game, he prides himself on choosing to marry Aphrodite to Hephaistos, claiming he killed two birds with one stone by "satisfying" his disabled son while keeping the flirty Aphrodite away from other men.
 It is only when he realizes how miserable the two are, and how genuine Aphrodite's feelings are for Ares (and to a lesser extent Hermes) that Zeus is forced to admit that he may have made a mistake.

 Hephaistos' section of the story is the most tragic and emotional, with Zeus forced to admit just how badly he has treated the god of the forge simply for his disfigurement.
 As Fenyx progresses through Hephaistos' dungeon in order to regain the master craftsman's godly essence, Zeus starts out by insisting that his cruel treatment was a good thing, as it made him a "tormented artist" who created many wonderful things.
 It is only when Hephaistos is forced to choose between regaining his essence—and with it, his memories of pain and despair—and continuing life as a simple automaton without his powers, and Zeus sees how hard the choice is for the conflicted god, that he is finally able to admit just how badly he has failed.